Optimizing your localization strategy

 Successful businesses are the ones that adapt to change as it happens.
 They choose technology that enables them to create and launch ideas quickly.

 Technology can help shorten the distance between content creation and deployment.
 This is especially important when delivering content on a global scale.
-Simple and powerful tools can make global localization faster and more efficient.
+Including simple and powerful tools in your strategy can make global localization faster and more efficient.

 One example is the partnership between Contentful and Smartling, which integrates Smartling’s Translation Management Platform with Contentful’s content infrastructure to localize content efficiently and at scale.
 Joining these two cutting-edge systems allows content to be built, translated, and delivered in a quick and streamlined fashion.
 This makes it easier for organizations to expand into new markets, improve conversion, and better communicate with their customers in a localized fashion.

 Have you thought about your customers’ native language, culture and local trends?
 In a few years, nearly everyone on the planet will own some type of mobile device.
 Mobile is driving globalization — and to reach those people, you have to speak the way they expect you to.
 Simple translation won’t cut it anymore.
 You need to adopt a better localization strategy.

 Users anywhere in the world expect to find products on the internet fully available in their language — not just translated, but localized.
 The best products on the market, don’t feel international, they feel local.

 To provide a cohesive experience to your users, put yourself in their shoes and think about the experience they are having.
 The business that master global localization and content personalization will be the ones that find success in this global marketplace.

 Don’t forget, content increases brand awareness, and helps drive traffic to your site.
 If you aren’t providing a localized experience, your competitors probably are.